hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 - to securely update the state after each signature,

-- to set up S-HBS with a split state and/or private key, so that signatures can be generated from either part without risk of state reuse,
+- to set up Stateful HBS with a split state and/or private key, so that signatures can be generated from either part without risk of state reuse,

 - to enable effective but secure handling of private key and state backup